branchwag/PWA-text-editor/README.md

 ## Usage

-Once the app ahs launched, feel free to type whatever you would like within the window.
+Once the app has launched, feel free to type whatever you would like within the window.
 If you are really out of ideas, try this fun dragon ASCII art that I used to test: https://ascii.co.uk/art/dragon

 ![screenshot of text editor app](texteditappscreen.png)